ujjwal-7531/XO_Project/README.md

 Play this with your friend and enjoy the game.
 <br>
 You are welcome and thankful to optimise the code for this project and do let me know about any bugs or errors.<br>
-Do checkout branch1 for anti cheat feature.<br>
+Checkout branch1 to witness latest version.<br>
 Thanks- :)